View Document Text

 Saturna advises a variety of clients divided between (1) Investment Management Accounts (including in

-connection with SMA programs offered by third-party sponsor firms) for individuals, trusts, estates,
+connection with dual contract Separately Managed Account programs offered by third-party sponsor firms) for

-corporations, and retirement plans, (2) Financial Planning limited to Muslim Investors and Individually
+individuals, trusts, estates, corporations, and retirement plans, (2) Financial Planning limited to Muslim

-funds) and (4) users of the Amana Fund Selector.
+traded fund, and private funds), (4) Unified Managed Account programs, and (5) users of the Amana Fund

-imposes a $1,000,000 managed account minimum (other than accounts in SMA Programs offered by third-party
+imposes a $1,000,000 managed account minimum (other than accounts in dual contract SMA programs offered

 Portfolio Manager Selection and Evaluation